 A clean coffee carafe makes an excellent statement about your cleanliness is makes a nice addition to your kitchen.
-Coffee carafes though are notoriously fickle and get stained easily.
+Coffee carafes of drip coffee makers though are notoriously fickle and get stained easily.
 Coffee stains and tea can leave the carafe looking dirty.
 Therefore, it is important that you regularly remove the stains.
-To keep your coffee pot and the carafe in the best working condition, you have to clean it as soon as possible.
+To keep your coffee pot and the carafe in the best working condition, you have to clean it as soon as possible, escpecially if you have a 4-cup, 8-cup coffee maker or more, which is used quite often.
 By cleaning “on the spot” you will save yourself hours of cleaning and can even save some money.
 In this post, we will see how you can clean a coffee carafe.
+This works for a French press as well.

 The coffee carafe can be hard to clean, not just because of the toughness of coffee stains, but also due to the design.
 Many coffee carafes come with a broad base and small head.
 Therefore, you might likely find it difficult to get your hand through the opening.
 Even if you get your hands inside, it can be hard to move it around.
 So, let’s see some of the ways you can effectively clean a coffee carafe despite the limitations you might face.